HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Formal Grammar

 [FSH has a formal grammar](#appendix-formal-grammar) defined in [ANTLR4](https://www.antlr.org/).
-The grammar is looser than the language specification since many things, such as data type agreement, are not enforced by the grammar.
+The grammar is looser than the language specification since many things, such as datatype agreement, are not enforced by the grammar.
 If there is discrepancy between the grammar and the FSH language description, the language description is considered correct until the discrepancy is clarified and addressed.

 #### Reserved Words